Ye Htoon

-Ye Htoon, (ရဲထွန်း; [jɛ́ tʰʊ́ɰ̃]) also known as Roland Chan Htoon [tɕʰáɴ tʰʊ́ɴ], (1937 – 7 May 2010) was a prominent Burmese lawyer, sometime-jailed political dissident, and a successful entrepreneur, and one of the notables of the now-extinct Scouting movement in Burma.
+Ye Htoon, (ရဲထွန်း; [jɛ́ tʰʊ́ɰ̃]) also known as Roland Chan Htoon [tɕʰáɴ tʰʊ́ɴ], (1937 – 7 May 2010) was a prominent Burmese lawyer, sometime-jailed political dissident, a successful entrepreneur, and one of the notables of the now-extinct Scouting movement in Burma.

 Early life and education

 Ye Htoon was the eldest son of Chan Htoon, former Attorney General and Associate Justice of the Supreme Court and the architect of the first constitution of Burma in 1947, and Khin Khin Thein.
 He attended Myoma National High School, Ananda College, Colombo, Sri Lanka and Thacher School, Ojai Valley, California, was a 1961 graduate of Bucknell University, and received a postgraduate Bachelor of Law degree from the Rangoon University in 1965.
-His wife Onma Maw was the daughter of statesman Dr. Ba Maw, the first Prime Minister and the Head of State of Burma.
+His wife Onma Maw was the daughter of the statesman Ba Maw, the first Prime Minister and the Head of State of Burma.